AnikaKan/RandFax/README.md

 ## Welcome to The Best Way

 Follow me on my journey to find the best way to do simply tasks, whether it be eating a snack or doing an activity.
-I explore and experiment to figure out the optimal method to do something.
+I explore and experiment to figure out the optimal method to do absolutely anything.

-Though you may not find my reasoning for doing certain things a certain way, I assure that you will at the very least be entertained.
-Sometimes, the best way is the long way...
+Though you may not find my reasoning good enough for doing certain things a certain way, I assure that you will at the very least be entertained.
+And remember, sometimes the best way to do something is not always the fastest way to do it...

 ### Markdown